raphaelgatti/v2-ach-api-docs/source/includes/_customers.md

 }
 ```

-## New Customer
+## Create a Customer

 This section details how to create a new Customer.
 To create an unverified Customer, you need to provide only the customer's full name and email address.
 Verified Customers require additional information that will give Dwolla the ability to confirm the identity of the individual or business.
 Verified Customers can include type `business` or `personal`.
 For businesses, Dwolla will need to verify information about both the business and the “authorized representative” for that business.
+For receive-only users, you'll provide the user's full name, `type` with the value of `receive-only`, and `businessName` if applicable.

+For more information on verified Customers, reference our [Customer verification](https://developers.dwolla.com/resources/customer-verification.html) resource article.

 <ol class="alerts">
     <li class="alert icon-alert-alert">This endpoint <a href="#authentication">requires</a> an OAuth access token with the `ManageCustomers` <a href="#oauth-scopes">scope</a>.</li>